-Appendix 1: Internet Access and Electronic Safety in Boarding
+APPENDIX 1: Internet Access and Electronic Safety in Boarding (Mill Hill School, Mill Hill International and Cobham Hall)

-All of the rules and procedures contained within the school's Online-Safety Policy [and Pupil Guidance] apply fully during the formal school day; however, there are a few additions and exceptions which apply within the boarding department after formal school hours.
+All of the rules and procedures contained within the Group's Online-Safety policy [and Pupil Guidance] apply fully during the formal school day; however, there are a few additions and exceptions which apply within the boarding department after formal school hours.

-GENERAL GUIDANCE

-All Boarding pupils are subject to the Online Safety Policy at all times when using personal or school electronic devices.
+GENERAL GUIDANCE - All Boarding pupils are subject to the Group's Online Safety Policy at all times when using personal or school electronic devices.